cc-systems/finom-sepa/README.md

 ## Usage

-The program takes a sepa file and dumps the CSV to stdin.
+The program takes a sepa file and dumps the CSV to stdout.

 ```
 Usage: index [options] <sepa.xml>